SquadFM/Squad-Field-Manual/README.md

     - Out of Game Volume: 50%
     - Command Voice Volume: 200% (Hearing voice communication is very important in this game)
     - Command Voice Balance: -100 (left ear only)
-    - Squad Voice Volume: 200%
+    - Squad Voice Volume: 200% (you might want to lower this value for your own comfort)
     - Squad Voice Volume: 100% (right ear only)
-    - Local Voice Volume: 200%
+    - Local Voice Volume: 200% (you might want to lower this value for your own comfort)
     - Priority Speaker Ducking: 50%
     - Radio Filter: On
     - Command Beeps: On